peteroupc/classic-wallpaper/uielements.md

 [^8]: _The Microsoft Windows User Experience_ considers an animation to be fluid only if it runs at 16 or more frames per second.

+[^8a]: See also _Macintosh Human Interface Guidelines_, p.
+233, which discusses deriving smaller icons from larger ones (in this case, 16 &times; 16 icons from 32 &times; 32 ones).

+[^8b]: _Macintosh Human Interface Guidelines_, p.
+263.

 [^9]: This is evident in the graphics (also known as _watermarks_) of Windows 95's wizards, which are drawn in a teal background (color (0,128,128)) and show one or more computing devices in a three-dimensional, often rectangular appearance, and where, although there is internal shadowing, no shadow is cast on the teal background.
 But computer monitors may still be drawn straight on in order to accentuate what the monitor is showing.

 [^10]: Adventure games developed by Sierra On-Line in the early 1990s are well known to employ essentially one-pixel-thick lines and flood fills in their illustrations.
 (A _flood fill_ is a way to fill an area of pixels that is surrounded by pixels of other colors.)
 Windows 95 wizard watermarks are also of this style, essentially, except that the use of black outlines, as opposed to outlines of other colors, is rarer and less systematic.

 [^11]: For example, see the discussion on buttons in the _RIPscrip_ specification developed by TeleGrafix in 1992 and 1993.
 This specification was designed for building graphical user interfaces for online bulletin board systems under the EGA display mode.

 [^12]: Multiple sizes and vector versions of a graphic are useful for several reasons, including: (1) to accommodate different display modes and pixel densities; (2) to render parts of the graphic more crisply, especially if their [smallest feature would measure less than two pixels](http://rastertragedy.com/RTRCh1.htm).
 They are useful for toolbar icons, for example, especially nowadays where the icon style is a single-color filled outline akin to a typographic symbol.
-Indeed, even 16-by-15-pixel images often used as toolbar icons are, in many cases, ultimately vector graphics consisting of polygons and one-pixel-thick line segments.
+Indeed, even 16-&times;-15-pixel images often used as toolbar icons are, in many cases, ultimately vector graphics consisting of polygons and one-pixel-thick line segments.